antonyvam/nDTomo/README.md

 ![XRD-CT](assets/xrdct.png)

-*Figure: Comparison between X-ray absorption-contrast CT (or microCT) and X-ray diffraction CT (XRD-CT or Powder diffraction CT) data acquired from an NMC532 Li ion battery.
-For more details regarding this study see [1].*
+*Figure: Comparison between X-ray absorption-contrast CT (or microCT) and X-ray diffraction CT (XRD-CT or Powder diffraction CT) data acquired from a cylindrical Li-ion battery.
+For more details regarding these XRD-CT studies using cylindrical Li-ion batteries see [1,2].*

 ## Included Tutorials